Testing Lens Models of PLCK G165.7+67.0 Using Lensed SN H0pe: Testing Lens Model Systematics

 \section{Testing Lens Model Systematics}

-We analyzed the predicted magnifications of all the seven lens models used in \citep{Pascale_SNH0pe_2025} as well as the magnifications measured directly from the photometric and spectroscopic data.
-Photometric magnifications were estimated by comparing the apparent magnitude of \lensedsn~ to that predicted from the observed population of field SNe~Ia at $z=1.783$ \citep{Pierel_PhotometricTimedelay_2024a}.
-A similar approach was adopted to measure the magnification from the spectroscopic data \citep{chen_SN_2024}.
+We analyzed the predicted magnifications of all seven lens models used in \citep{Pascale_SNH0pe_2025} as well as the magnifications measured directly from the photometric and spectroscopic data.
 Using only the lens model–predicted magnifications, we find weighted mean distance moduli of $46.35^{+0.47}_{-0.32}$ with \textsc{SALT3-NIR} and $46.33^{+0.49}_{-0.26}$ with \textsc{BayeSN}.
 These values were computed using the TD-only weights from \citet{Pascale_SNH0pe_2025}.
 We emphasize that these weighted mean values only include the lens models from Section \ref{sec:lens_models}, and explicitly do not include the distance moduli extracted from the magnifications directly measured from photometry and spectroscopy, which are reported separately in Table~\ref{tab:models}.

 Figure \ref{fig:SVB_LCDM} shows that the weighted mean distance modulus is systematically higher than expected from SN~Ia–based cosmological constraints, indicating that the lens models for \lensedsn~over-predict magnifications.
 This trend persists regardless of which SN~Ia SED model is used to fit the light curves.
 As shown in Figure \ref{fig:lightcurves}, both SED models yield similar residuals, demonstrating that the over-prediction does not arise from the light curve fitting itself.
 To place these results in context, we compare the lens model–predicted distance moduli with the values expected at $z=1.783$ under Flat$\Lambda$CDM and Flat$w_aw_0$CDM cosmologies.
 Specifically, we adopt the Flat$\Lambda$CDM model from \citet{Pantheon_2022} (hereafter Pantheon+ Flat$\Lambda$CDM) and both Flat$\Lambda$CDM and Flat$w_aw_0$CDM from \citet{DES_5Y} (hereafter DES5Y Flat$\Lambda$CDM and DES5Y Flat$w_aw_0$CDM).
 Since these cosmological constraints are derived solely from SN datasets, the $5\sigma$ uncertainty regions in Figure \ref{fig:SVB_LCDM} naturally encompass the intrinsic scatter of SNe~Ia.